 Health effects of air pollution components, noise and socio-economic status (“HERMES”)

 Background.
-Traffic-related air pollution (TRAP), traffic noise and low socio-economic status (SES) impair health, including CVD and diabetes.
-However, knowledge gaps still remain including identification of the causal agent(s) in the complex TRAP, the most relevant timing of exposure, the degree of confounding or possible interaction between TRAP and traffic noise, and how SES and individual susceptibility interplay in this equation.
-HEI has funded the HERMES study to address these questions.
+Traffic-related air pollution (TRAP), traffic noise and low socio-economic status (SES) impair health, including cardiovascular disease and diabetes.
+However, knowledge gaps still remain including identification of the causal agent(s) in the complex TRAP, the degree of confounding or possible interaction between TRAP and traffic noise, and how socio-economic status (SES) and individual susceptibility interplay in this equation.

 Objectives.
-To identify the specific traffic-related air pollutants most strongly associated with myocardial infarction (MI), stroke and diabetes.
-To disentangle how TRAP and road traffic noise interact in relation to these endpoints.
-To investigate how socio-economic status (SES), green spaces, co-morbidity and stress confound/interact with the associations between TRAP and road traffic noise and risk of MI, stroke and diabetes.
-To investigate effects of TRAP and road traffic noise in relation to a cardiovascular and metabolic biomarkers.
+The objectives of the study are (1) to identify the specific TRAPs strongest associated with myocardial infarction (MI), stroke and diabetes; (2) to disentangle how TRAP and road traffic noise interact in relation to these endpoints; (3) to investigate how SES, green spaces, co-morbidity and stress confound or interact with the associations between TRAP and road traffic noise and risk of MI, stroke and diabetes; and (4) to investigate effects of TRAP and road traffic noise in relation to cardiovascular and metabolic biomarkers.

-Poster by Raaschou-Nielsen et al, 2018 HEI Annual Conference
+Poster by Raaschou-Nielsen et al., 2019 HEI Annual Conference